scrmbld/grug/README.md

 ```

-`article1.html` and `index.html` have been rendered and written in the output directory, maintaining the directory structure they had in the input directory.
+`article1.html` and `index.html` have been rendered and written in `dist`, maintaining the directory structure they had in the input directory (`src/pages`).

 ### Flags

 `-i` -- input directory \[REQUIRED\]
 `-o` -- output directory \[REQUIRED\]
-`-include` -- include directory
+`-include` -- include directory.
+Note that this cannot be inside the input directory at this time, as Grug does not know to ignore it.
 `-v` -- verbose.
 Prints out all loaded input and include files and all of the written output files.

 ### Examples